IDSGPlayground/bearapps/README.md

     how do I update python?

-You will need pip for some of the installs
+You will need pip for some of the installs:

     sudo apt-get install python-pip

-git, the revision control system used for  this project, use:
+Install git, the revision control system used for this project:

     sudo apt-get install git